GioCura/Frontend-Mentor-Projects/Junior/Interactive-Pricing-Component/README.md

 # Frontend Mentor - Interactive pricing component solution

 This is a solution to the [Interactive pricing component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-pricing-component-t0m8PIyY8).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents